TomRob08/C-Coding-Minds/06 Loops/While-loop.md

 As you can see in the example, the while loop ran and then stopped when ```i``` equaled 5.

 ### Exercises:
 __1.__ Continuously ask a user for numbers in a loop and end the loop if the user enters 0.
-When the loop ends, print the sum of the given user numbers.
+When the loop ends, print the sum of the given numbers.

 __2.__ Use a random variable between 0 and 100 and have a user guess the number in a loop.
 Let the user know if their guess is higher or lower than the actual number and when they get the number correct.